masnth/Practice/README.md

 Add 1 new problem:
 	FindBottomLeftTreeValue

+_12/11/2017_:
+Create new folder _Database_ in LeetCode folder
+Add 4 new Database problems:
+	DuplicateEmail
+	EmployeeEarningMoreThanTheirManagers
+	getNthHighestSalary
+	secondHighestSalary

 _My code might not be the best one out there, but they are authentic and original._